nazwhale/who-is-naz/content/blog/oily-things-on-toast.md

 A little while back I started keeping jars of oily veg in my fridge, mainly because they’re healthy and last forever.
 The sorts of jars you see on the shelves of Turkish shops and that.

-I soon started using these jars of oily goodness for my midnight snacks.
+I started using these jars of oily goodness for my midnight snacks.
 What happened was so good.
 It felt like cheating.

 ## **Steps**